 Tokyo in 3 Days

-We based ourselves in Tokyo for the first five days of a three week tour of Japan.
-We spent three days exploring Tokyo itself, followed by two day trips; to Nikko and Hakone.
-Below is our three day Tokyo itinerary.
-We were lucky enough to visit during a sumo tournament.
-If we hadn’t gone to that, we would have wound up Day 3 with a visit to TeamLab Planets.
+We based ourselves in Tokyo for the first five days of our three week tour of Japan.
+We spent three days exploring the city itself, followed by two day trips; to Nikko and Hakone.
+Below is my itinerary for a three day visit to Tokyo.
+Note: We were lucky enough to visit during a sumo tournament.
+If we hadn’t gone to that, we would have wound up Day 3 with a visit to TeamLab Planets instead.

 How to get to Tokyo

 There are two main airports serving Tokyo; Narita and Haneda.
 We arrived at the major international airport of Narita.
-Narita is a long way from Tokyo – almost 50 miles from the city centre.
+Narita Airport is quite a long way from Tokyo – almost 50 miles from the city centre.
 The best way to get into Tokyo depends on which part of the city you are staying at.
-There is a train; the Narita Express, which can get you to Shibuya in around 1.5 hours and costs Y3250.
-As we were staying in Shinjuku, we opted to take the Limousine Bus, which takes a little longer and costs Y3600, but was more convenient for our hotel.
+There is a train; the Narita Express, which can get you to Shibuya in around 1.5 hours and costs Y3250 (around £15.60).
+As we were staying in Shinjuku, we opted to take the Limousine Bus, which takes a little longer and costs Y3600 (around £17.30), but was more convenient for our hotel.

-Note: If you have a JR Pass, this covers the Narita Express, but you need to weigh up whether you want to activate it straight away or not.
+Note: If you have a Japan Rail Pass, this covers the Narita Express, but you need to weigh up whether you want to activate your pass straight away or not.

 Getting Around Tokyo

-There are a number of pre-pay cards which can be used on Tokyo public transport (as well as vending machines etc) such as Pasmo and Suica.
+Tokyo is vast.
+Sightseeing will require some use of the city’s extensive public transport system.
+There are a number of pre-pay cards, which can be used on Tokyo’s public transport (as well as in vending machines etc), such as Pasmo and Suica.
 You purchase a card for Y500 from a ticket machine outside a station and can then charge it as and when needed.
 Depending on how long you are planning to stay and how many journeys you are planning to take, a multi day pass might be a better option.

-Although we purchased a Japan Rail Pass for some of our trip, we didn’t activate it until our three days of sightseeing in Tokyo were complete.
+Although we purchased a JR Pass for some of our trip, we didn’t activate it until our three days of sightseeing in Tokyo were complete.
 For these days, we paid for individual journeys as this worked out cheaper.

 Where to stay in Tokyo